xaukael/inline-chats/README.md

 # inline-chats
-converts [[! text]] in documents to clickable links that process text in chat.
+converts [[!text]] in documents to clickable links that process text in chat.